 In 2018 and 2019 FEBA focused on expanding the knowledge and improving the skills of its membership mainly sharing best practice and knowledge amongst FEBA members to support the recovery and redistribution of surplus food to feed people in need.
 FEBA organized a skill-sharing session on “Food Rescue: the New Future of Food Donation” (Dublin, 10-11 December 2018), a skill-sharing session on “Impactful data for social good” (Brussels, 4-5 February 2019), a skill-sharing session on “Partnerships for the SDG 12.3” (Rome, 7-8 November 2019) and attended the Food Bank Leadership Institute 2019 (London, 27-29 March 2019).

-This year FEBA will start working on quantifying the impact of European Food Banks.
-The activity will be made of three milestones:
+In 2020 FEBA started working on quantifying the impact of European Food Banks.
+The activity was made of three milestones:

 On 2 March FEBA organized the Kick-off Meeting of the project “Quantifying the impact of European Food Banks – From Farm to Fork”.
 Nine Food Banks representatives from different European countries participated in person.
 Moreover, for those who were unable to be physically present at the meeting due to the COVID-19 outbreak and to facilitate participation as much as possible, the meeting was broadcasted in live streaming with the possibility of interacting via e-mail.

 The main objective was to present the project which mainly consists in: 1) identifying common KPIs, 2) sharing a standardized and consistent methodology for data collection across Food Banks, and 3) defining how to make sense of the information of impact management and measurement.